 Each structure has a sign giving a detailed description in English of its name, location in Thailand and history.
 Not only will you see traditional Thai styles of architecture but also Khmer and ethnic Chinese as both had significant cultural influences in the history of Thailand.
 The replicas themselves are superb recreations with a high standard of workmanship.
-As well as the replicas of existing or past historical sights, you will find many Thai cultural exhibits such as ancient villages with displays of traditional farming and cooking equipment housed in replica buildings of the period.
+As well as the replicas of existing or past historical sites, you will find many Thai cultural exhibits such as ancient villages with displays of traditional farming and cooking equipment housed in replica buildings of the period.
 You can also see an old merchants house, a folk museum, and a spirit house exhibition.
 There is also a floating market where you can enjoy some traditional Thai food from a boat vendor or one of the small restaurants on the waterfront.

 Ancient Siam is a great place to learn about Thai history and culture and makes a great day out in a relaxing environment and it’s never too crowded.

 The best time to visit is mid-morning until mid-afternoon so you have plenty of time to see everything at a leisurely pace and enjoy lunch at the floating market.
 The floating market restaurants start to wind down after 15.00 and are usually shut by 16.00 on weekdays.
 The old town market shops usually close by 18.00.
+Alternatively, if you come later in the day the park is less crowded and you can catch the sunset from the top of Preah Vihear.

-If you come later, you can end the day in a romantic setting watching the sun go down from the viewpoint at the top of the Preah Vihear temple ruins while enjoying stunning views of the park, it’s monuments and the surrounding area.
+If you come later, you can end the day in a romantic setting watching the sun go down from the viewpoint at the top of the Preah Vihear temple ruins while enjoying stunning views of the park, its monuments, and the surrounding area.

 Location: Sukhumvit Road at Km 33, Samut Prakarn.